Keystone oil pipeline spill cleanup expected to last weeks -officials

 Dec 13 (Reuters) - Cleanup of the biggest U.S. oil spill in nearly a decade will take at least weeks more, local officials in Kansas said on Tuesday, citing a recent meeting with Keystone pipeline owner TC Energy Corp TRP.TO.

-TC closed the pipeline after the spill of roughly 14,000 barrels of crude was discovered in a creek on Wednesday in Washington County in Kansas.
+TC closed the pipeline after the spill of roughly 14,000 barrels of crude was discovered on Wednesday in Washington County in Kansas.
 There is still no official timeline for a restart of the line, which will need approval from regulators.

 TC and county officials met briefly on Monday.